 Brahmi (Bacopa): One of the most common herbs used in Ayurvedic Medicine, brahmi is considered to be therapeutic with benefits that include cognitive enhancement, stress reduction and some claim aphrodisiac properties (don’t hold your breath big boy).

-When you're ready to test out the all natural cognitive enhancing abilities of Bacopa, you can do so by sipping on our Chocolate Hustle focus tea blend.
+When you're ready to test out the all natural cognitive enhancing abilities of Bacopa, you can do so by sipping on our Chocolate Hustle adaptogenic tea blend.

 Ayurvedic Medicine is not without its detractors and there’s plenty of other more scientifically sound health enhancers out there.
 However with some trial and error you might just find some herbs that work for your lifestyle.
 At the very least treat yourself to some delicious Indian food from time to time.